WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 └── README.md
 ```

+A template has been made with the aforementioned structure to streamline the creation process for this type of repo.
+The template can be found [here](https://github.com/WisconsinAutonomous/wa-control-stack).

 ### `docker-compose.yml`

 [Docker Compose](https://docs.docker.com/compose/) is a tool for running multi-container Docker applications.
 For the most part, it is used in this way; however, it comes with an entrypoint called `docker-compose` that simplifies building/running/executing on containers that is cross platform.